rlancaste/kstars-on-osx-craft/README.md

-## Instructions for Installing KStars, INDI, Dependencies, and related software on MacOS with CRAFT
+## Instructions for Installing KStars, INDI, INDIWebManagerApp, Dependencies, and related software on MacOS with CRAFT

 ![Screenshot of KStars on OS X](ScreenShotKStarsOnOSX.png "Screenshot of KStars on OS X")